-2019/20 Out-of-District Process
+2024-2025 Out-of-District Request Process

-Students with an approved out-of-district may remain at their approved school without submitting an annual request as long as the original "reason" for the request remains the same.
-An out-of-district request must be completed when:
+Students with an approved out-of-district may remain at the currently approved school without submitting an annual request as long as the original reason for the request remains the same.

-- Moving into the Forsyth County School District OR moving within Forsyth County and requesting a school other than the student's “home” school, or
+- residing in the Forsyth County School District and requesting a school other than the student's zoned school.

-Parents/guardians of out-of-district students must provide their own transportation with the exception of students who are accepted for an out-of-district to attend Alliance Academy for Innovation.
+Parents/guardians of out-of-district students must provide their own transportation, with the exception of students who are accepted for an out-of-district to attend Alliance Academy for Innovation.
 FCS will provide transportation for students approved to attend Alliance Academy for Innovation.

 - Complete a separate out-of-district request for each student.

-- Permission for a student to attend a school outside the “home” attendance district will be granted when the admitting principal and the superintendent or designee have approved the application.
+- Permission for a student to attend a school outside the zoned attendance district will be granted when the admitting principal and the superintendent or designee have approved the application.
 All transfers granted shall be on a space and/or personnel basis.

 - Parents are responsible for assuring the student complies with all policies.
 Failure to do so may result in the revocation of the approval to attend the out-of-district school.
 Principals have the authority to deny or revoke out-of-district status if students and/or their parents have not followed school rules.
-Repeated tardies, unexcused absences, discipline issues and/or poor academic progress may also be cause for revocation of out-of-district status.
+Repeated tardies, unexcused absences, discipline issues, and/or poor academic progress may also be cause for revocation of out-of-district status.

 - Please review Board Policy JBCD, Transfers and Withdrawals.